Brian O'Neill (ice hockey, born 1929)

-Brian Francis O'Neill (born January 25, 1929) is a former executive within the National Hockey League.
+Brian Francis O'Neill (January 25, 1929 – July 21, 2023) was a Canadian sports executive who worked for the National Hockey League (NHL), reaching the level of executive vice president.
 O'Neill oversaw the NHL's expansion draft in 1967 and later looked after the NHL Entry Draft until he took over as executive vice-president after NHL president Clarence Campbell stepped down in 1977.
 With this new position, he doled out punishment on any disciplinary cases.
 He would also represent the league on the international front.
 He retired from his position with the NHL in 1992, concurrently with NHL president John Ziegler.

 Early life

-O'Neill was born and raised in Montreal, Quebec, Canada.
+O'Neill was born on January 25, 1929, and raised in Montreal, Quebec, Canada.
 He played hockey growing up and attended Loyola College for his Bachelor of Arts degree.
-Upon graduating, he earned his Bachelor of Commerce degree in Economics at McGill University while playing ice hockey for the McGill Redbirds.
+Upon graduating, he earned his Bachelor of Commerce degree in economics at McGill University while playing ice hockey for the McGill Redbirds.